Application Note: Solid State Batteries for Medtech

 - Providing larger amounts of information (Big Data) to improve knowledge and treatment of conditions.

-- Prevention and well-being: To detect in advance, through the deployment of wearable devices for example, individuals who may be at risk of developing chronic pain.
+- Prevention and well-being: To detect issues in advance of symptoms occurring through the deployment of wearable devices, e.g. for individuals who may be at risk of developing chronic pain.

-- Chronic pain: To empower individuals with, say, diabetes or heart- problems to take better care of their condition.
+- Chronic pain: To empower individuals with diabetes or heart-problems to take better care of their condition.

 - Acute pain: To provide the health provider with large amounts of useful data rapidly when patients are admitted to intensive-care units.